 Our clinic was founded in 2008, by Dr. Suzanne Gossier and Dr. Marcel Lavanchy.
-It has grown steadily since, to a peak of 6 physicians in 2020, now down to 5, providing comprehensive primary medical care, HIV care and PrEP, immunizations and travel advice to over 10,000 patients, mainly from West Kelowna, but going as far as Okanagan Falls in the South and Vernon in the North.
+It has grown steadily since, to a peak of 6 physicians again since the summer of 2022, providing comprehensive primary medical care, HIV care and PrEP, immunizations and travel advice to over 10,000 patients, mainly from West Kelowna, but going as far as Okanagan Falls in the South and Vernon in the North.

 The clinic is usually open every Saturday (except for statutory holiday weekends) from 9am-4pm, by appointment.
 Changes are expected however during COVID-19 pandemic.

 We are NOT a walk-in-clinic.
 Appointments at our clinic are for registered patients only.
 New patients: please call to register; you will be asked to provide or update your demographic information.

 Most appointments are standardized to 10 minutes.
 More time is reserved for special appointments: complete physical examination, complex care review, counselling, PAP smears etc. The duration of the visit depends in reality to the problems addressed.
 While we strive to stay on time, in order to respect the appointment times, the reality of our day-to-day practice may result in delays.
 We appreciate your understanding knowing that each of our patients receives the necessary care and attention for their presentation.

 Online booking is available!
 We strongly encourage you to try this service, and hopefully make it your favourite way to book, as we believe it will enhance your ability to see your physician (in person or virtually) even when phone lines are congested due to heavy demand.
 We have upgraded this service to help you.